Casey and Andy: Jenn Brozek

 Jennifer "Jenn" Brozek lives next door to Casey and Andy on Wasatch Drive, therefore repeatedly suffering collateral damage from their failed experiments, as well as being rendered incapable of socializing with more "normal" perople due to always ending up recounting various horrific tales she's involuntarily witnessed in front of them, including having been sent back in time, into hell, and into multiple parallel realities.
 Based on the writer of the same name, Jenn is later revealed by Quantum Cop to have an abnormal probability curve which results in strange things frequently happening in her vicinity; thus her many adventures are not as a result of her living so close to Casey and Andy, but rather Casey & Andy live next door to her because strange things are destined to happen in her vicinity.
 She has a crush on Quantum Cop and his parallel duplicate Quantum Crook, and has made repeated attempts to be noticed by them, both remaining clueless about Jenn's amorous intentions.
 She is the future mother of the time traveller J.J..
 During The Finale Arc, it is revealed that she is an international jewel thief (based on Shanex from Weir's novel Theft of Pride) in the present day, after having a successful career publishing her plagiarised Star Wars/The Lord of the Rings-mashup fan-fiction in 1886 on being stranded there: "Sith Lord of the Rings", under the bearded persona of "J. Brozek", and inadvertently creating the first fanboys.

-Secondary characters

-Cujo

-Cujo is ostensibly Andy's cat, though he more resembles a concentrated ball of evil with claws.
-He seems to exist only to make Andy wonder why he owns a cat.
-He ate Casey and Andy after they shrunk themselves and later went on a Fremont-wide rampage after Andy enlarged him in a fit of typically short- sighted experimental passion inspired by The Fifty-Foot Woman, and is known for defecating on Andy's carpet.